MMorrison26/Amazon_Vine_Analysis/README.md

 ## *Results*
 There were extremely few Vine reviews as compared to non-Vine reviews.
 * When filtered to rows that had at least 20 votes, there were only 22 reviews out of 27,884 reviews that were by paid Vine members.
 That's a mere 8% of the overall total votes.
-See
 ![image](https://user-images.githubusercontent.com/87578449/144717487-b180d11e-9a4b-4aa1-bca7-ab0896537b3f.png) <br/>

 * Only 13 Vine reviews were 5 stars whereas 14,581 non-Vine reviews were 5 stars.